aercolino/secreta/README.md

 ```

 + the exported `$mergeSecrets` function takes a glob pattern of encrypted files to decrypt and returns a promise
-+ the `spk` constant above thus caches the resolved config
++ the `configPromise` constant above thus caches the resolved config

     + it gets each file matching the pattern
     + it extracts the `<ID>` of the private decryption key from the basename of the matched file